 Ive been talking to MT Propellers trying to get a constant speed prop for the 0-300.
 They said that they have a prop but .....

-How in the heck are they going to obtain a constant-speed prop STC for an engine with NO PROVISIONS FOR A PROP GOVERNOR? :roll: (Unless they plan an electric pump...???)
+How in the heck are they going to obtain a constant-speed prop STC for an engine with NO PROVISIONS FOR A PROP GOVERNOR?
+(Unless they plan an electric pump...???)

 '53 B-model N146YS SN:25713

 50th Anniversary of Flight Model.
 Winner-Best Original 170B, 100th Anniversary of Flight Convention.
+An originality nut (mostly) for the right reasons.

 I had an email exchange a few months back with MT about an electrically controlled constant speed prop for an O-300 as well.The quote I was given was closer to $14,000 including the electronic control unit and no approval.